 28 Bathurst St.

-We get it: The title, “North America’s largest shipping container market” doesn’t immediately conjure sexy patio vibes.
-Trust us — Stackt Market is a dark horse in the Toronto patio game.
+Stackt Market is a dark horse in the Toronto patio game.
 With stunning views of the CN Tower, Blue Moon Brewery just steps away and a rotating offering of cocktail bar pop-ups, Stackt is the place to be this summer.
 More than 70 per cent of Stackt’s 100,000-sq-ft space is outdoors, and there are three separate patios here (West Lawn, South Lawn and Courtyard 2).
-Each features a distinctly different experience.
-Just make sure you slather on the sunscreen before you come; sunshine is guaranteed, shade is not.
+Each features a distinct experience, and they’re all dog-friendly.
+New this year, there are three “cocktail boxes” for imbibing, including a build-your-own seltzer bar; and Kong’s returns to sling fresh tacos out of a banana-yellow shipping container.
+On any trip to Stackt’s patio, just make sure you slather on the sunscreen; sunshine is guaranteed, shade is not.

 181 Wellington St. W.